-The Corporation has evaluated whether events or transactions have occurred after June 30, 2021 that would require recognition or disclosure on the consolidated statement of financial condition through September 13, 2021 which is the date the consolidated statement of financial condition was available to be issued.
-With the exception of the matters disclosed in note 13(b), no such events or transactions required recognition or disclosure on the consolidated statement of financial condition as of June 30, 2021.
+The Corporation has evaluated whether events or transactions have occurred after June 30, 2022 that would require recognition or disclosure on the consolidated statement of financial condition through September 13, 2022 which is the date the consolidated statement of financial condition was available to be issued.
+With the exception of the matters disclosed in note 12(b), no such events or transactions required recognition or disclosure on the consolidated statement of financial condition for the period ended June 30, 2022.